Kitchener Criminal Lawyers

 • maintaining confidence in the administration of justice

-As Hamilton criminal lawyers, Charitsis Law works with clients and their families to prepare for bail hearings and address these issues before the hearing takes place.
+As Kitchener criminal lawyers, we work with clients and their families to prepare for bail hearings and address these issues before the hearing takes place.

 Proper preparation before a bail hearing can significantly influence the outcome.
-If you or a family member is facing a bail hearing at the Brampton courthouse, call Charitsis Law at 647-930-0200 to speak with an experienced criminal defence lawyer.
+If you or a family member is facing a bail hearing at the Kitchener courthouse, call 647-930-0200 to speak with a lawyer to discuss how to properly prepare for a bail hearing.

 First Appearance and Disclosure Dates